artBoffin/kvstore/README.md

 Store any data on the Ethereum blockchain specific to your Ethereum address.
 Only you can alter the data associated with your address.

+## Using the contract

+These instructions will help you connect to the KVStore contract on the mainnet.

 ## Testing Locally

 These instructions will help you get the KVStore contract up and running on your local machine for development and testing purposes.